meditationstuff/protocol_1/index.md

 at least one sense in which everything is inside you, and/or/rather at least all experience

 at least one sense in which the "the future", or one's experience of the future, is ultimately empty, groundless, and "liquid," at least for a time, in the sense in which it phenomenologically and functionally "re-seats" itself, where it lives, how it works..

+at least one sense in which the past and future are "now"

+at least one sense in which experience, sensations, perceptions, any experiencing self-illuminate, belong to themselves, are self-evident (see also luminosity and vividness)

+at least one sense, long-run, letting sensations be just they are is assures the best possible outcome and can trustingly rest into that (cf. self-liberating)

+at least one sense in which "there is nothing outside of it" (cf. emptiness, nonduality, etc.)

+at least one sense in which self and world are themselves interrelated, constructed interpretations “all” the way down

+narrow sense in which (mere) understanding is all you need to do

+at least one sense in which things which you thought were just “the world,” “how things are” actually turn out to be “you, also”, “map” (versus “territory”), “representation” (in some sense), not-arbitrary, still-dependent but non-arbitrarily malleable, changeable, something that flows according to ultimately spontaneous causes and conditions // self, goals, world co-arise together

+at least one sense in which meditation, wayfinding, etc., whave to undergo deep corrections which involves de-entrenching of deep concepts/ideas of meditation, wayfinding (which can happen during the process of doing these), and sort of have to correct out of the concept or idea of these entirely, with no remainder

+at least one sense in which, long-run, there is "flatness," “no depth” / ?perfect-stillness / perfect determinism / like a reversible, liquid state machine that is driven by external inputs, driven by the "world," "the whole thing all at once", no need for "self-ing", in a good way

+at least one sense in which there's no need for a particular kind of self-ing, self-reference, or a particular sense if “internality” (though interoception is still a thing)

+at least one sense in which you are the (your representation of) the world, without remainder

+at least one sense in which safety → surrender → “control”(+surrender) →/= alignment/participation

+at least one sense in which, for those with, or who had, gender/&#8203;orientation/&#8203;presentation/&#8203;role stuff, it’s self-"sorted", aligned, untangled, all the way down, beyond labels and concepts and "you know what to do," through and through, up to unknown unknowns, and so on (draft)

 (see also: David Chapman's meaningness work)